 Getting life insurance ensures that costs related to (premature) death will be covered, thanks to the premiums you will have invested.

-You might need to combined pre-existing insurances together or decide on joint insurance policies to cover your home contents (i.e. jewellery, furniture, computers, etc.).
+You might need to combined pre-existing insurances together or decide on joint insurance policies to cover your home contents (i.e. jewelry, furniture, computers, etc.).

 5. Be will-full – make a will